 In the 15th century, the Portuguese began trading with East Asia – in particular, the Portuguese brought silk, fabric, and other ornate objects back to Europe.
 At the time, items brought back from the far east were highly prized.
 Between the 15th to the 19th centuries, men and women throughout Europe collected items from China and Japan as a symbol of wealth.
 Clothing – at the time, was no exception.

 La Japonaise, painting by Claude Monet, circa 1800.
 In this painting, Claude depicts his wife wearing a Japanese kimono as a form of admiration for the Japanese culture and style.

 In 2019, Kim Kardashian received backlash for launching a shapewear collection called "Kimono."
 While she stated that it referenced to her name, many people believed it to be a faulty connection to the Asian kimono's.
 After receiving a copious amount of negative publicity, she changed the name to "Skims."

 So how did the word kimono become synonymous to the word robe?
 We'd like to thank the Italian fashion house, Gucci, for the inspiration.
 In 2003, Gucci introduced a Japanese robe as a form of outerwear.
 Other designers (i.e., Alexander McQueen, Dolce & Gabbana, etc.) began to do the same the following year.
 It used to be that robes (and kimonos) were meant celebrations.
 Today that is no longer the case thanks to the work of a few influential fashion designers who reinvented the way we address formality, allowing us to bring ornate and exotic robes into everyday life.

 Gucci S/S 2003, by Mario Testino

 Ready to find the perfect robe for you?
-Shop VienneMilano's boutique today, and browse our collection of fine lingerie, including robes.
+Browse our collection of fine lingerie, including robes.